anodyne/nova/README.md

 * updated the auth library to store the user's access role ID in the session
 * updated the thresher main page to not show recently created and updated, just the system page
 * updated the RSS feed controller to have a feed for created wiki pages and updated wiki pages
+* updated thresher's main page to have a section for searching for wiki pages
 * updated the language files
     * [base\_lang] added _actions\_cleanup_
     * [base\_lang] added _labels\_drafts_